Bugigio/Amazon/README.md

 # Amazon
 Recreating an e-commerce similar to amazon.
-We are two students in the last year of high school so don't expect too much (css is stressful btw).
+We are two students in the last year of high school so don't expect too much (css is stressful btw).<br>

-Team duo: Lorenzo Barattin (AKA LolloBara), Gabriele Tommasi (AKA Bugigio).
+Team duo: Lorenzo Barattin (AKA LolloBara), Gabriele Tommasi (AKA Bugigio).<br>
 We are italian so the website will be in italian.
 In the future maybe we will try to translate every file in english (except for xml files).

 # PHP Pages